Financing your French courses

-Our language consultants will be happy to explain these possibilities to you.
+Our language advisors will be happy to guide you through these possibilities.

 The Chèque Annuel de Formation (CAF), issued by the State of Geneva, is a voucher worth CHF 500 which can be used to finance your French courses.